tari-labs/open-hardware/beaglebone/BeagleBone-AI.md

 <img src="docs_ai-64/beaglebone-ai-64-overview.jpg" width="600" />

-[BeagleBone AI](https://beagleboard.org/ai) is a miniature single-board computer (SBC) based on the Texas Instruments AM5729.
-The board is compatible with the BeagleBone Black header and most cape accessories.
-BeagleBone  AI also has an SoC with TI C66x digital-signal-processor (DSP) and embedded-vision-engine (EVE) cores supported through an optimized TIDL machine learning OpenCL API with pre-installed tools.
+[BeagleBone AI-64](https://beagleboard.org/ai-64) is a single-board computer (SBC) that provides a complete system with development tools for AI/ML.
+It utilizes the 64-bit Texas Instruments AM5729 SoC and can be expanded with the BeagleBone cape headers, via hundreds of open-source hardware examples and dozens of CoTS expansion options.

 ### Hardware
 * **SoC:** Texas Instruments Jacinto TDA4VM, 2x ARM Cortex-A72